airportyh/Preston/README.md

 The browser support is fairly limited at the moment.
 Only the latest versions of
 ***Safari*** and ***Firefox*** have been tested to work.
-Chrome has a restriction against using XHR for local files, which causes Preston to break.
+Chrome has a restriction against using XHR for local files, which causes Preston to break when opened locally - although it works when served via HTTP.

 Credits & Thanks
 ----------------